 When Cortisol Goes the Other Way

-Not everyone in this cycle is experiencing elevated cortisol as the dominant pattern.
-Some people have moved through the elevated phase over months or years and arrived at adrenal exhaustion, where cortisol output drops below the functional range.
-If you feel flat rather than wired, unmotivated rather than anxious, exhausted from the moment you wake rather than unable to sleep, and dependent on stimulants just to reach baseline function, this may be where you are.
+Not everyone in this pattern is experiencing elevated cortisol as the dominant feature.
+Some people have been in a sustained high-demand state for long enough that the stress response has shifted toward a flatter, lower-output pattern.
+This is sometimes described as HPA axis dysregulation in the low-output direction.
+It is not a recognised clinical diagnosis in the same way as conditions like Addison’s disease, but the experience is real and distinct.
+If you feel flat rather than wired, unmotivated rather than anxious, exhausted from the moment you wake rather than unable to sleep, and dependent on stimulants just to reach baseline function, this lower-output pattern may describe where you are.

 WHAT TO DO ABOUT IT